KentaGoto/sheet-protection-release/README.md

 # sheet-protection-release
 This Python application removes sheet protection from all \*.xlsx files in a given directory (and its subdirectories).
-This tool runs as a web application created using Flet.
+This tool runs as a desktop application created using Flet.

 ### Note
 - Does not unprotect the book.